KhronosGroup/glTF/extensions/2.0/Khronos/KHR_techniques_webgl/README.md

 #### Programs

-GLSL shader programs are stored in the asset's `programs` property.
+GLSL shader programs are stored in the asset's `KHR_techniques_webgl.programs` property.
 This property contains one or more objects, one for each program.

-Each shader program includes an `attributes` property, which specifies the vertex attributes that will be passed to the shader, and the properties `fragmentShader` and `vertexShader`, which reference the index of the shader in the `shaders` property for the fragment and vertex shader GLSL source code, respectively.
+Each shader program includes an `attributes` property, which specifies the vertex attributes that will be passed to the shader, and the properties `fragmentShader` and `vertexShader`, which reference the index of the shader in the `KHR_techniques_webgl.shaders` property for the fragment and vertex shader GLSL source code, respectively.

 ```json
 {